Ryan Cusick: Atlanta Braves

 Cusick was selected by the Atlanta Braves in the first round with the 24th overall selection of the 2021 Major League Baseball draft.
 He signed with the Braves for a $2.7 million signing bonus.
 To begin his professional career, he was assigned to the Augusta GreenJackets of the Low-A East.
 During his first year in the minor leagues, Cusick pitched 16 1/3 innings, striking out 34 batters, walking four, and giving up five earned runs.
 Cusick joined the Braves' minor league camp before the 2022 season began.

 Oakland Athletics

 On March 14, 2022, the Braves traded Cusick, Cristian Pache, Shea Langeliers, and Joey Estes to the Oakland Athletics in exchange for Matt Olson.
 He was assigned to the Midland RockHounds of the Double-A Texas League for the 2022 season.
-Over 13 games (ten starts), he went 1-6 with a 7.12 ERA, 46 strikeouts, and thirty walks over 43 innings.
+Over 13 games (ten starts), he went 1–6 with a 7.12 ERA, 46 strikeouts, and thirty walks over 43 innings.
 He was selected to play in the Arizona Fall League for the Mesa Solar Sox after the season.
+Cusick returned to Midland to open the 2023 season.

+Cusick split the 2024 campaign between the rookie–level Arizona Complex League Athletics, Midland, and the Triple–A Las Vegas Aviators, posting a cumulative 3–4 record and 4.66 ERA with 66 strikeouts and 4 saves across 63 2/3 innings pitched.
+Following the season, the Athletics added Cusick to their 40-man roster to protect him from the Rule 5 draft.

+Cusick was optioned to Triple-A Las Vegas to begin the 2025 season.
+In 13 appearances for the Aviators, he struggled to a 6.75 ERA with 11 strikeouts across 14 2/3 innings pitched.
+Cusick was designated for assignment by the Athletics on May 27, 2025.

+Detroit Tigers

+On May 30, 2025, Cusick was claimed off waivers by the Detroit Tigers.
+Cusick made one scoreless appearance for the Triple-A Toledo Mud Hens before Detroit designated him for assignment on June 2.

+Philadelphia Phillies

+On June 4, 2025, Cusick was claimed off waivers by the Chicago White Sox.
+He did not appear for the organization, and was designated for assignment following the promotion of Kyle Teel on June 6.

+On June 8, 2025, Cusick was claimed off waivers by the Philadelphia Phillies.
+In six appearances for the Triple-A Lehigh Valley IronPigs, he struggled to a 12.86 ERA with five strikeouts over seven innings of work.
+Cusick was designated for assignment by Philadelphia on July 26.
+He cleared waivers and was sent outright to Triple-A Lehigh Valley on July 28.